Overview of Bronchitis

 Bronchitis is typically contracted when you also have the flu or a cold.
 Bronchitis occurs when the bronchial tubes become infected and swollen.
 Symptoms are typically coughing and extra mucus.
 There are two types of bronchitis, and this includes acute bronchitis and chronic bronchitis.
 Acute bronchitis is the most common, and only lasts for a couple of weeks.
 Chronic bronchitis is quite the opposite, as symptoms continue to come back or linger forever.
 Chronic bronchitis is one of the conditions that are associated with chronic obstructive pulmonary disease (COPD).

 Since bronchitis directly affects the bronchial tubes, which carry air to the lungs, you will find it difficult to breathe.
 Other symptoms include: congestion, coughing and/or coughing up mucus, shortness of breath, wheezing, fever, sore throat, stuffy nose, exhaustion, or body aches.
 Your cough may linger for weeks after you are feeling better.

 The main cause of bronchitis is the bacteria that are associated with the flu or a cold.
 As your body is attempting to fight off these infections, your bronchial tubes become swollen and produce additional mucus, which makes it more difficult to breathe.
 Some other causes of bronchitis may be: a weak immune system, you smoke, or you live with a smoker, you work in an environment with harmful substances, or you live and frequently traveling to places with poor air quality.

 Bronchitis Quit Smoking

 Smoking is the main cause of chronic bronchitis.
 You do not have to be actively smoking to inhale the smoke, but if you are around it and are breathing in secondhand smoke, then you may also be affected.
 Inhaling the smoke may make the airways smaller and they will produce more mucus.
 When this happens over a long period of time, it will make breathing much more difficult.
-The first step to feeling better is to quit smoking or quit being around people that smoke.
+The first step to feeling better is to quit smoking or quit being around people who smoke.
 This disease will only get worse if you do not make this crucial step.

 Bronchitis When to See a Doctor